joelpurra/factorio-save-upgrader/README.md

 ## Version compatibility

-Not all Factorio versions have (working) Docker images.
+Not all Factorio versions have (working) container images.
 Check the [issues for this tool](https://github.com/joelpurra/factorio-save-upgrader/issues?q=) as well as [issues for Factorio Docker](https://github.com/factoriotools/factorio-docker/issues?q=) for possible solutions.

-Here is a table of last known status (although it is presumably constantly outdated) for the available Factorio Docker image versions.
+Here is a table of last known status (although it is presumably constantly outdated) for the available Factorio Docker container image versions.
 Major game versions can also load _some_ older save file formats.
 For example, Factorio 0.17 also supports upgrading from 0.16 and 0.15.

 | Version | Running | Upgrading from |
 | ------- | ------- | -------------- |